Former Vice President of Sudan's Al Bashir regime under arrest

 The Sudanese security forces carried out a campaign of arrests against former leaders of the ousted President Omar Al Bashir's regime on Thursday, as part of a campaign launched by the authorities against those responsible for inciting protesters to take the streets in a number of states.

-The Sudanese authorities arrested Sudan’s former Vice-President Hasabo Mohamed Abdelrahman, who also served as the political secretary of the NCP.
+The Sudanese authorities arrested Sudan’s former Second Vice-President Hasabo Abdelrahman, who also served as the political secretary of the NCP.

-On the same day, walis (governors) of River Nile state, North Darfur, and North Kordofan announced that the relevant authorities will take all necessary legal measures against active groups associated with the dissolved National Congress Party (NCP).
+On the same day, the governors of River Nile state, North Darfur, and North Kordofan announced that the relevant authorities will take all necessary legal measures against active groups associated with the dissolved National Congress Party (NCP).

 The wali of North Darfur, Mohamed Arabi, met with the Sudanese Professionals Association (SPA) on Friday.
 During the meeting he underlined that there is sufficient evidence that the NCP planned to carry out “acts of sabotage, including burning and looting of public facilities and markets, and terrorizing unarmed citizens,” according to the Sudan News Agency.

-SPA members expressed keenness to realize the goals of the revolution and remove the elements of the defunct regime from the government’s institutions in the state during the meeting.
+SPA members expressed keenness to realise the goals of the revolution and remove the elements of the defunct regime from the government’s institutions in the state during the meeting.

 Back to overview